Examples of deformed Spin(7)-instantons/Donaldson-Thomas connections: Deformed Hermitian Yang-Mills and deformed instantons on

 An easy application of Schur's lemma shows that there is a $3$-parameter family of such connections for each given $k\in\mathbb{Z}$.
 Concretely, we have that abelian $\SU(3)$-invariant connections on the principal orbits $\{r\}\times N^{1,1}$ are of the form

 where $k$ is a constant.
 We should point out that these connections were also described in \cite{BallOliveira} whereby the authors used them to construct $\G_2$-instantons on the Aloff-Wallach spaces $N_{k,l}$.
-Next we compute the curvature form as follows: \begin{Prop} The curvature form of $A$ given by
+Next we compute the curvature form as follows: \begin{Prop} The curvature form of $A$, as defined by (\ref{equ: general connection A}), is given by

 where we recall that $\sigma_{2}:=\theta_{57}+\theta_{86}$ and $\sigma_{3}:=\theta_{58}+\theta_{67}$. \end{Prop} Observe that $F_A$ is indeed a well-defined $2$-form on the open set $\R_{r>\sqrt{2c}}\times N^{1,1}$.
 However, in order for $A(r)$ to extend to a connection on $T^*\C\mathbb{P}^2$ we need it to extend to a smooth connection on the zero section $\C\mathbb{P}^2$ as well.
 From Proposition \ref{prop: HK structure of TCP2} it is easy to see that the tangent space of the latter $\C\mathbb{P}^2$ is spanned by $\langle e_3,e_4, e_5,e_6\rangle$ and that $\om_1\big|_{\C\mathbb{P}^2}=\sqrt{2c}(\theta_{34}+\theta_{56})$ corresponds precisely to its Fubini-Study form.
 Since $H^2(\C\mathbb{P}^2,\mathbb{Z})\cong \mathbb{Z}$ is generated by the cohomology class of the latter form, it follows from Chern-Weil theory that we need $A$ to extend to a connection $1$-form whose curvature form is an integer multiple of $\theta_{34}+\theta_{56}$ after suitably fixing the value of $c$.
 Inspecting the structure equations of $\SU(3)$, we see that